BananeRapeuse/litera1n/README.md

 python main.py
 0
 ```
+you must type 0 before anythings to install dependencies and drivers
 ### Optional (recomended)
 Run command prompt as administrator and cd to litera1n folder, type `cpbin` ~ this allows you to run `litera1n` from anywhere by typing `checkra1n` from cmd